norlove/BigQuery-Continuous-Queries-Demo/README.md

 protoc --python_out=. sample_data.proto
 ```

-5. Within your developer environment, use this sample streaming_script.py Python script to insert some new example abandoned cart events by reading from the abandoned_carts.json file and writing into the abandoned_carts BigQuery table.
+5. Within your developer environment, run this sample streaming_script.py Python script to insert some new example abandoned cart events by reading from the abandoned_carts.json file and writing into the abandoned_carts BigQuery table.
 This code uses the BigQuery Storage Write API to stream a batch of row data by appending proto2 serialized bytes to the serialzed_rows repeated field like the example below:
 ```
 row = sample_data_pb2.SampleData()
     row.customer_name = "Your_Shopper's_Name"